trivedisorabh/ferris/README.md

 4. Does it build properly?

-   Run all available [tests](#tests) to ensure a working build before raising the PR.
+   Run the unit tests locally to catch errors before they appear in the build process.

-## Sample component
+## 🧩 Sample component

-This component demonstrates our development guidelines and style conventions
+This component demonstrates our development guidelines and style conventions.

 ```tsx
 // Prefer category based imports.
 Avoid relative imports '../../../SampleComponent'